MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

     break up the large section into more scannable chunks.
 If you can’t find at least two distinct topics, skip the second-level headings.

-  - Identify
-    at least two distinct topics in a section before you add another heading level.
-And never follow a heading with another heading.
+  - Avoid having two headings in a row without text in between—that might indicate a problem with organization or that the headings are redundant.
+But don't insert filler text just to separate the headings.

   - Each new heading represents a new or more specific topic.
 The heading should introduce the topic in an interesting way.